Learn to Hunt

 All NPDES permits, at a minimum, consist of five general sections:

-To develop a permit, a permit writer will first derive technology-based effluent limits (often from federal regulations).
-Next, the permit writer will derive effluent limits to protect state water quality standards (water quality-based effluent limits).
-Then, the technology and water quality-based effluent limits are compared, and the more stringent limits are applied in the permit.
+The first major step in the permit development process is deriving technology-based effluent limits based on federal standards.
+Following this step, a permit writer derives effluent limits that are protective of state water quality standards (i.e., water quality-based effluent limits).
+A permit writer then compares the technology-based and water quality-based effluent limits and applies the more stringent limits in the permit.
 The decision-making process for deriving limits is documented in the permit rationale.
-A permit may have both technology-based and water quality-based effluent limits.
+A permit may have limits that are technology-based for some parameters and water quality-based for others.

 Following the development of effluent limits, a permit writer develops appropriate monitoring and reporting conditions, facility-specific special conditions, and includes standard conditions that are the same for all permits.
 After the draft permit is complete, the Iowa DNR provides an opportunity for public participation in the permit process.
 A public notice announces the permit and interested parties may submit comments regarding the draft permit.
 The public can sign up for email notifications of new draft permits on the Wastewater Permit Information Exchange (WWPIE) system.
 Based on the comments, a permit writer then develops a final permit, documents the decisions for the administrative record, and issues the final permit to the facility.
 All final NPDES and operation permits can be viewed on the WWPIE system.

 Proposed Wastewater Rules: The NPDES Section is proposing several changes to the wastewater rules.
 The Final Rule will be presented to the EPC at their meeting on January 19, 2022.
 For more information on the proposed rules, please see the NPDES Rules page.

 Proposed Renewal of NPDES General Permits 5, 6, 7, 8 and 9:The NPDES Section is proposing a rule change to renew five of Iowa’s general permits for wastewater discharges.
 For more information, please see the NPDES Rules page.